-Every potential business owner and service provider should give serious consideration to forming a business entity to limit his/her individual liability for the debts and other obligations of his/her business.
-Having a separate business organization, such as a corporation or limited liability company, may allow you to separate your personal assets from those of your business—and thus protect your personal assets from certain claims against your business.
+Every potential business owner and service provider should give serious consideration to forming a business entity when they start a business to limit his/her individual liability for the debts and other obligations of his/her business.
+Having a separate business organization, such as a corporation or liability company, may allow you to separate your personal assets from those of your business—and thus protect your personal assets from certain claims against your business.

-To achieve this liability protection, you must organize and register your business entity with a State or the District of Columbia.
+To achieve this liability protection, you must organize and register your business entity with a State or the District of Columbia when you start a business.
 You will have a range of entity types to choose from.
 As a practical matter, however, most new businesses are being formed either as a limited liability company or a corporation.

 The choice between the two depends on (1) the tax treatment you want for the entity, and (2) the desired ownership structure and management of the entity.
 Liability protection comes with a choice of tax treatments for the business.
 For income tax purposes, your business entity will be taxed in one of three ways: disregarded, as a flow thru entity, or as a corporation.
 If the entity is disregarded for tax purposes or treated as a flow thru, then the entity itself does not pay tax on its income.
 Instead, the business owner(s) is/are personally taxed on all of the entity’s income.

 If the entity is treated as a corporation for tax purposes, then the entity will pay income tax on its earnings.
 This type of entity is often referred to as a “C-corp.”
 If the owners of a corporation receive dividends, they also pay individual income tax on those dividends.
 Currently in most cases at a reduced 20% rate.
 Such double-taxation of income earned by a corporation can be costly, although that cost may be offset by deductions available only to corporations.